-Deborah Spears M
+Deborah Spears Moorehead

 Deborah Spears Moorehead (Kutoo Seepoo) is Wolf Clan, Black Goose band of the Seaconke Pokanoket Wampanoag Nation whose Indigenous homelands are Massachusetts and Rhode Island.
 She is a direct descendant through his daughter Amie, of the 1620 Supreme Pokanoket Chief Sachem Massasoit who met, befriended, and saved the lives of the Pilgrims.
 Her ancestry is also from Sassacus of the Pequot Nation, John Sassamin of the Massachussets, Nanawausauk of the Nipmuc and also has ancestry is from the Narragansett and Cattabwa Nations.